doom-neovim/doom-nvim/README.md

   and searches for tiny but powerful plugins.
 - **Your system, your rules.** You know better than a third party what is convenient for you.
 At least, Doom hopes so!
-It won't _automatically_ install system dependencies (and will force plugins not to do so either if they have any external dependencies).
+It won't _automatically_ install system dependencies, plugins that have external dependencies (and will force plugins not to do so either if they have any external dependencies).
+- **What does not serve you, you throw away.** Doom Nvim is made up of a moderate number of plugins (~ 40 plugins as of this writing).
+You more than anyone know what you need in your environment and that's why Doom Nvim allows you to easily disable plugins and add new ones.
+  Also, Doom Nvim doesn't come with TreeSitter parsers or LSPs by default, so you can use **only** what you need.

 # Acknowledgements

 - [hlissner](https://github.com/hlissner) per doing Doom Emacs :heart:.
-- [romgrk](https://github.com/romgrk) per doing a port to Vim of Doom One colorscheme from Doom Emacs.
+- [romgrk](https://github.com/romgrk) per doing a port to Vim of Doom One colorscheme from Doom Emacs (and everyone who improves the colorscheme!).

-- [dicci0308](https://github.com/dicci0308) per improving the romgrk's port of Doom One colorscheme.
+# Notices

+- **2021-05-01**: The `doomrc` is not using Vimscript anymore, please see the new [doomrc](./doomrc) file structure for use it with Lua.

 # Features